Unified framework for continuity of sandwiched R\'enyi divergences: Technical tools and main theorems

 \subsection{Operator spaces approach}

-In this section, we will construct a family of norms inspired by the norms on interpolation spaces over von Neumann algebras defined in \cite[Theorem 5.3]{Beigi2022}.
-These norms have an explicit characterization given by an infimum or supremum of amalgamations with elements from a different von Neumann subalgebra in a Schatten p-norm.
+In this section, we will construct a family of norms inspired by the norms on interpolation spaces over von Neumann algebras defined in \cite[Theorem 4.5]{Beigi2022}.
+These norms have an explicit characterization given by a supremum of amalgamations with elements from a different von Neumann subalgebra in a Schatten p-norm.
 In this section, we show that in the finite-dimensional setting, this construction is not limited to amalgamation with a von Neumann subalgebra, but can be generalised to a convex compact set of positive semi-definite operators, which contains at least one positive definite state.
-We further give a direct proof of a triangle-like inequality for a restriction of this norm, previously only shown in an abstract setting.
+We further give a direct proof of a triangle-like inequality for a map arising from these norms, previously only shown in an abstract and more restrictive setting.
 To be more precise, our goal is to show that for positive semi-definite operators the map

 satisfies a triangle inequality and some other properties that come in handy when proving continuity bounds later.
-Here $r$ is implicitly constrained by $p \ge 1$ and $\cC$ a compact, convex set of positive semi-definite operators, which at least contains one positive definite element.
+Here $r$ is implicitly constrained by the explicit $p$ and an implicit $q$ satisfying $p \ge q \ge 1$.
+The choice to not use $r$ as a defining parameter will become clear later when we establish duality relations and $p$ and $q$ transform to their Hölder conjugates while $r$ is unaffected. $\cC$ is a convex, compact set of positive semi-definite operators containing at least one positive definite element.

-We begin with the construction of an auxiliary norm.
+We begin with the construction of the auxiliary norms.